How Do Churches Get Funding to Build?

 [Chart: church-funding-sources]

-Method 1: Capital Campaigns
+What Is Method 1: Capital Campaigns?

 Capital campaigns remain the most common and effective method for churches to raise building funds.
 These intensive fundraising efforts typically span 18-24 months and engage the entire congregation in sacrificial giving beyond regular tithes.